LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 2. Select the organization.
 3. On the **Account Details** tab, specify the following:

+    * **Target Interactive Conversations**: Sending surveys to consumers who aren't interacting with your brand can negatively impact your CSAT score without cause.
+You can enable this setting to send surveys only to engaged consumers.
+Once you enable the setting, controls are displayed for specifying the minimum number of messages that must be sent by the bot/human agent and by the consumer for the survey to be triggered.
+You can specify values for one or both.
+If you specify values for both, *both conditions* must be satisfied for the survey to be triggered.

+        This is an account-level setting, so it's applied to all your post-conversation survey bots.
+However, you can override this setting on a per bot basis; do this in an individual bot's **Bot Settings**.

     * **Survey Request Interval**: This setting determines how often a consumer is sent a survey when one is triggered.
 When configuring this, consider how frequently you want a response from the same consumer, as sending surveys too often can create a poor experience.

         If this setting is disabled, the consumer always receives a survey when one is triggered.